 Nothing ruins playtime faster than a sandbox full of "sand soup."
 To prevent this, you need to plan for proper drainage.
 Avoid building your sandbox with a solid floor, as this will trap rainwater with nowhere to go.
 Instead, the best approach is to build the frame directly on the ground and line the bottom with a permeable landscape fabric.
 This fabric allows water to drain through into the soil below while also preventing weeds from growing up into the sand.
 It’s a simple step that makes a huge difference in maintaining clean, usable sand.

-Add Built-in Seating
+Should You Add Built-in Benches?

 Adding built-in seating is a fantastic way to make your sandbox more comfortable for everyone.
 It gives kids a clean place to sit while they dig and build, and it offers a convenient perch for parents who are supervising.
 One of the most popular designs is a cover that cleverly converts into two bench seats when folded open.
 You can also simply make the top boards of your sandbox frame wide enough to serve as a comfortable ledge.
 Using splinter-free composite boards is a great choice here, ensuring a safe and comfortable spot for everyone to sit.